+Pertinent Servicewide Laws and Policies

+Clean Air Act NPS Management Policies 2006 Reference Manual 77: Natural Resource Management

+• N
-AIR QUALITY Desired Conditions Pertinent Servicewide Laws and Policies Good to excellent air quality is maintained.
-Scenic views, both day and night, are protected and unimpaired for the enjoyment of current and future preserve visitors.
-Indoor air quality at NPS facilities is healthy.
-Clean Air Act NPS Management Policies 2006 Reference Manual 77: Natural Resource Management Management Strategies Air quality and air quality-related values in the preserve would be monitored to gain baseline information and to measure any significant changes to the preserve's airshed.
-Air pollution impacts would be identified and evaluated.
-Air quality pollution emissions associated with preserve operations and recreational use would be reduced when possible (e.g., the use of zero and low-emission vehicles would be encouraged).
-Preserve operations would be

-- Although the National Park Service has little direct control over air quality in the preserve's airshed, NPS managers - would continue to cooperate with the Texas Commission on Environmental Quality and the U.S. Environmental Protection Agency on air quality issues. - Preserve staff would participate in federal, regional, and local air pollution control plans and drafting of regulations and review permit applications for major new air pollution sources. - Educational programs would be developed to inform visitors and regional residents about the threats of air pollution.
+- Air quality and air quality-related values in the preserve would be monitored to gain baseline information and to measure any significant changes to the preserve's airshed.
+Air pollution impacts would be identified and evaluated. - Air quality pollution emissions associated with preserve operations and recreational use would be reduced when possible (e.g., the use of zero and low-emission vehicles would be encouraged).
+Preserve operations would be conducted in compliance with appropriate federal, state, and local air quality regulations. - Although the National Park Service has little direct control over air quality in the preserve's airshed, NPS managers would continue to cooperate with the Texas Commission on Environmental Quality and the U.S. Environmental Protection Agency on air quality issues. - Preserve staff would participate in federal, regional, and local air pollution control plans and drafting of regulations and review permit applications for major new air pollution sources. - Educational programs would be developed to inform visitors and regional residents about the threats of air pollution.

 ECOSYSTEM MANAGEMENT Desired Conditions Pertinent Servicewide Laws and Policies Big Thicket National Preserve is managed holistically as part of a greater ecological, social, economic, and cultural system.
 Natural resources are managed to preserve fundamental physical and biological processes, as well as individual species, features, and plant and animal communities.
 The National Park Service demonstrates leadership in resource stewardship and conservation of ecosystem values within and outside the preserve.
 Big Thicket National Preserve is managed from an ecosystem perspective, where internal and external factors affecting environmental quality and resource stewardship goals are considered at a scale appropriate to their impact on affected resources.
 Natural processes and wildlife population fluctuations occur with as little human intervention as possible.
 The preserve continues to serve as a wildlife corridor.
 Preserve resources are managed considering the ecological and social conditions of the preserve and surrounding area.
 Preserve managers adapt to changing ecological and social conditions within and external to the preserve and work in partnership with other federal and state agencies in regional planning and land and water management.
-The preserve is managed proactively to resolve external issues and concerns to ensure preserve values are not compromised.
-NPS Management Policies 2006 Reference Manual 77: Natural Resource Management
+The preserve is managed proactively to resolve external issues and concerns to ensure preserve NPS Management Policies 2006 Reference Manual 77: Natural Resource Management values are not compromised.